Ovarian hyperstimulation syndrome (OHSS)

 Incidence of OHSS

 Despite careful monitoring, up to one-third of IVF treatment have been reported to be associated with mild forms of OHSS.
-Severe OHSS has been reported in 3-8% of IVF cycles (Delvigne and Rosenberg 2002).
+Moderate and severe OHSS has been reported in 3-8% of IVF cycles (Delvigne and Rosenberg 2002).

 How is OHSS diagnosed?

-The symptoms usually begin within a week after the egg collection (early OHSS) or after a week from egg collection (late OHSS).
-Late OHSS is ore likely to be severe and to last longer than early OHSS.
-Ovarian hyperstimulation syndrome may be classified as mild, moderate or severe by symptoms, signs, biochemistry and blood tests and ultrasound scan findings.
+The symptoms usually begin within a week after the egg collection (early OHSS) or 10 days or more after egg collection (late OHSS).
+Late OHSS is ore likely to be severe and to last longer than early OHSS and is poorly predictable from the antecedent ovarian response to stimulation .
+Ovarian hyperstimulation syndrome may be classified as mild, moderate, severe or critical OHSS by symptoms, signs, biochemistry and blood tests and ultrasound scan findings.
 The majority of women have a mild or moderate form of the syndrome and invariably resolve within a few days unless pregnancy occurs, that may delay recovery.
 The worst cases tends to be associated with pregnancy.
 It is important to differentiate betwsen OHSS and other conditions that can present in a similar manner.
 These include ovarian torsion, haemorrhage and pelvic infection following egg collection, ectopic pregnancy and appendicitis.

 - Mild OHSS- Patient may complain of abdominal discomfort, a bloated feeling and mild abdominal swelling and nausea.
 The ovaries are less than 8 cm